Simultaneous Equations in Elementary School? You Bet!

 Inspired by Sawyer’s work, I designed my own simultaneous equations puzzle for elementary school students as part of the Dynamic Number project.
 An interactive Web Sketchpad version of the puzzle appears below (and here).

 Each square in the 4 x 4 grid is randomly populated with either a circle, triangle, square, or hexagon, or is left blank.
 Each of the four shapes is assigned a secret numerical value between 1 and 10.
-Students can view the sum of the shapes in any row or column of the grid simply by pressing the corresponding Show Sum button.
+You can view the sum of the shapes in any row or column of the grid simply by pressing the corresponding Sum button.
 The goal is to determine the numerical values of the shapes by reasoning about the sums and to do so in as few button presses as possible.
+Once you think you know the numerical value of a shape, enter it in the space below the grid.
+All instances of that shape in the grid now switch to display that number.
+If you wish to see the shapes again, switch the value back to zero.

-Each time students press New Problem, a new assortment of random shapes appears in the grid and the numerical values of the shapes change as well.
+Each time your press New Puzzle, a new assortment of random shapes appears in the grid and the numerical values of the shapes change as well.
 Some challenges are harder than others depending on how many blank squares appear in the grid.
-Students might discover, for example, that a square and a circle sum to 13 while a square and two circles sum to 17.
-Reasoning that the two sets of shapes are the same except for the extra circle, students can deduce that the circle is equal to 4 (just as they might reason about the height of the son in Sawyer’s puzzle).
+You might discover, for example, that a square and a circle sum to 13 while a square and two circles sum to 17.
+Reasoning that the two sets of shapes are the same except for the extra circle, you can deduce that the circle is equal to 4 (just as they might reason about the height of the son in Sawyer’s puzzle).

-Because there are a total of eight rows and columns in the grid, students have lots of options for picking which sums will be most helpful.
-And if a particular grid proves too hard to solve, no big deal—students can simply press New Problem and try again.
+Because there are a total of eight rows and columns in the grid, you have lots of options for picking which sums will be most helpful.
+And if a particular grid proves too hard to solve, no big deal—you can simply press New Puzzle and try again.
+(You should also press New Puzzle if all four shapes do not appear in the grid.)

 An annotated list of all our elementary-themed blog posts is here.